-If you are looking for a job or want to communicate with those you do not know or have not met, how you approach and address them via email can make all the difference in the world on how you will be perceived.
+If you are job hunting, want to communicate with those you do not know or have not met, addressing is very important.
+How you approach and address them via email can make all the difference in the world on how you will be perceived.

 What is the proper way to address someone by email?

-This all depends on your relationship and how well you know the person, if the email is business or personal, as well as the situation at hand.
+This all depends on your relationship and how well you know the person.
+Is the email personal or for business as well as the situation at hand.

-How you address your contacts will set the tone and level of formality, as well lend to the perception of your level of professionalism, attention to detail and communication skills.
+How you address your contacts will set the tone and level of formality.
+In addition, how you do so will lend to the perception of your level of professionalism, attention to detail and communication skills.
 All of which can help to contribute to positive relationship building.

 Have a question you want me to write about?